 When it comes to Polygon, it is based on the Proof of Stake (PoS) consensus mechanism, which has multiple benefits over PoW — such as faster transactions and lower gas fees.
 For instance, Polygon has the capacity to process up to 65,000 TPS, outperforming Ethereum by a factor of five.

-Polygon also applies a layer 2 scaling technology named Plasma, as well as ZK-rollups and Optimistic Rollups, the scaling solutions that allow the platform to validate transactions almost in real time.
+Polygon also applies a layer 2 scaling technology named Plasma, as well as ZK rollup scaling solutions and Optimistic Rollups, the scaling solutions that allow the platform to validate transactions almost in real time.

 The platform has its native token, called MATIC.
 To use Polygon, you will need to swap ETH for MATIC over a chain bridge that leverages a lock and mint mechanism allowing you to deposit your ETH.
 Once it gets locked in the smart contract, Polygon mints you an equal amount of MATIC tokens when going through the chain bridge the other way, from MATIC to ETH.
 The MATIC tokens are then destroyed while ETH is released from the smart contract.